CaNS-World/CaNS/README.md

  * MPI
  * FFTW3/cuFFT library for CPU/GPU runs
  * The `nvfortran` compiler (for GPU runs)
+ * CMake for compiling the cuDecomp library (for GPU runs)
  * NCCL and NVSHMEM (optional, may be exploited by the cuDecomp library)
  * OpenMP (optional)